filegator/filegator/README.md

 ## Download precompiled build
 Precompiled build is created for non-developers.
-In this version, the frontend (html & javascript) is compiled for you and the source code is removed so the final archive contains only minimum files.
+In this version, the frontend (html, css and javascript) is compiled for you and the source code is removed so the final archive contains only minimum files.

 [Download & install instructinos](https://docs.filegator.io/install.html)